qvieth/myblog/content/posts/ecom_draft.md

 so we will still keep the ideas which has been already written, we will just to reposition them to the new structure for example

 for example:

 - X is the idea of Celia
-- the current situation:
+- the current position of X:
   - 1 X 2 3 4 5
 - we move X to another place
   - 1 2 3 4 X 5 like this, now x move to between 4 and 5